Apply

 here.

-Connecting component: Stack
+Connecting component: Application

-A Stack
+A Application

-of AI functionality is a combination of multiple Model
+of AI functionality is a combination of multiple components which may be "applied" in

-On db.add(stack)
+On db.apply(application)

 superduper performs the heavy lifting of deciding which components need to be applied